How to Open a Business Bank Account in Three Easy Steps

 Business Savings Accounts

 Savings accounts often have less transaction activity than checking accounts, and serve as a safe place for businesses to keep capital on hand while earning interest.
-If you are saving funds to purchase equipment or business expansion down the road, discuss your goals and loan financing options with your bank relationship officer.
+If you are saving funds for purchase of equipment or business expansion down the road, discuss your goals and loan financing options with your bank relationship officer.

 Step 3: Open Your Account

-With more and more financial activity happening online, opening your business bank account online and in person is possible.
-In both instances, you must provide the required documents for your entity type, like a sole proprietor, LLC, or partnership, and submit these either in person or through your bank’s secure portal.
+With more and more financial activity happening online, it is possible to open your business bank account both online and in person.
+In both instances, you must provide the required documents for your entity type— sole proprietor, LLC, partnership, etc.— and submit these either in person, or through your bank’s secure portal.
+Many bank websites offer a chat feature and customer service phone number, so if you have a question or need help navigating the site, these features can facilitate the account opening process.

 Once your account has been created, the bank officer or portal will ask, how you intend to fund the account.
-Potential options include transferring funds from a personal checking or savings account or providing cash, a cashier's check, or a bank check if opening the account in person.
-However, cash transfers from a credit card, a debit card, or electronic transfer options, such as Venmo, CashApp, and Western Union, are typically not permitted to fund an account, so check ahead if you are seeking to use one of these methods.
+Potential options include transferring funds from a personal checking or savings account, or if opening the account in person, providing cash, a cashiers check or a bank check.
+Cash transfers from a credit card, a debit card, or electronic transfer options such as Venmo, CashApp and Western Union, are typically not permitted to fund an account, so check ahead if you are seeking to use one of these methods.

 Once you’ve deposited funds into your business checking account or savings account, the account is ready to use!